 Another example of an endocrine surgery technology implementation that improves quality is the use of laryngeal nerve monitoring in select cases to help reduce the risk of injury to the laryngeal nerve, a major complication in thyroid and parathyroid surgery.

 Drs.
 Cornett and Lokey are testing an updated, more ergonomic version of the harmonic scalpel, which can decrease blood loss and operating time and speed recovery.
 “We are analyzing data from 200 cases for a prospective clinical trial,” Dr. Lokey said.
 The analysis compares surgical results from procedures performed using the new harmonic scalpel with those from operations performed with the older version of the scalpel.

-Looking to the future, Dr. Lokey said growth in endocrine surgery at GHS promises that the specialty can support a fellowship program.
+Looking to the future, Dr. Lokey said growth in endocrine surgery at Prisma Health promises that the specialty can support a fellowship program.
 Drs.
 Cornett and Lokey also are exploring the possibility of forming a multispecialty endocrine center in Greenville, with participation from area endocrinologists, neurosurgeons, otorhinolaryngologists and pediatricians.

-For more information on advances in thyroid surgery and other endocrine surgery procedures, or to refer a patient to the Endocrine Surgery Division at GHS, which serves Greenville, Asheville, Columbia, and areas throughout the Southeast, call Drs.
+For more information on advances in thyroid surgery and other endocrine surgery procedures, or to refer a patient to the Endocrine Surgery Division at Prisma Health, which serves Greenville, Asheville, Columbia, and areas throughout the Southeast, call Drs.
 Cornett and Lokey at (864) 454-2100.